Algorithmic Persuasion with Evidence: Constrained Persuasion

 Consider the accept signals $\Sigma_A$ in $\varphi^*$ and any such signal $\sigma' \in N(\theta') \cap \Sigma_A$.
 When our algorithm checks the partition with $\sigma'$ as the unique accept signal, it finds a feasible scheme, since the optimum scheme makes $\sigma'$ an accept signal and the algorithm only assigns more probability from $\Theta_A$ to $\sigma'$.
 The value of this solution is at least $q_{\theta'}$. \end{proof}

 In addition to this simple algorithm, we show a number of strong hardness results for constrained persuasion.
-The proofs of the following two theorems are relegated to Appendix~\ref{app: persuasion hardness}. \begin{theorem} For any constant $\varepsilon > 0$, constrained persuasion is \classNP-hard to approximate within a factor of $n^{1-\varepsilon}$, even for instances with degree-2 states and degree-1 accepts. \end{theorem} For instances with degree-1 rejects a similar result follows with a slightly different reduction. \begin{theorem} For any constant $\varepsilon > 0$, constrained persuasion is \classNP-hard to approximate within a factor of $n^{1-\varepsilon}$, even for instances with degree-1 rejects. \end{theorem}
+The proofs of the following two theorems are relegated to Appendix~\ref{app: persuasion hardness}. \begin{theorem} For any constant $\varepsilon > 0$, constrained persuasion is \classNP-hard to approximate within a factor of $n^{1-\varepsilon}$, even for instances with degree-2 states and degree-1 accepts. \end{theorem} For instances with degree-1 rejects a similar result follows with an adjustment of the reduction. \begin{theorem} For any constant $\varepsilon > 0$, constrained persuasion is \classNP-hard to approximate within a factor of $n^{1-\varepsilon}$, even for instances with degree-2 states and degree-1 rejects. \end{theorem} In contrast to constrained delegation, the optimal signaling scheme for constrained persuasion does not necessarily have the ``credibility'' property, i.e., it might not represent a best response against the induced behavior of the receiver in the game without commitment power.
+As such, it is a natural question to ask for the best signaling scheme that enjoys this property: Compute the best signaling scheme of any Bayes-Nash equilibrium of the game without commitment power.
+We term this problem \emph{constrained persuasion with equilibrium schemes}.

+Inspecting the reduction of Theorem~\ref{thm:verifyHard2}, we observe that in each of these instances the optimal signaling scheme has this property, i.e., it is a best response against the induced action scheme of the receiver.
+As such, constrained persuasion with equilibrium schemes is also \classNP-hard to approximate within a factor of $n^{1-\varepsilon}$, even for instances with degree-2 states and degree-1 rejects.

+\begin{corollary} For any constant $\varepsilon > 0$, constrained persuasion with equilibrium schemes is \classNP-hard to approximate within a factor of $n^{1-\varepsilon}$, even for instances with degree-2 states and degree-1 rejects. \end{corollary}